“My body does not cause a man to sin.”

 Scrolling through various photo sets, each a reference to a film or the interview of an average woman, I read this.
 I thought of why I angled my feminism around fully-clothed women.
 This didn’t mean that I didn’t admire the other women.
 My friends: miniskirt lovers, closeted nudists, and whatever-I-feel-like hippies.
 No, I wanted to know why I carefully covered my legs, my arms, (and most of the time my neck, and hair.

 Surely, I am my own.
-I dabbled in whether I was born with sin in my cradle, or I was suspectible in befriending its likeness.
-I took the garden of Eden, and planted a wonderful lush green place with a giant sized tree in the middle.
+I dabbled in whether I was born with sin in my cradle, or I was susceptible in befriending its likeness.
+I took the garden of Eden and planted a wonderful lush green place with a giant-sized tree in the middle.
 I saw the paintings done by famous artists of a pale-skinned Eve looking away from the snake.
 There she was nude.
-Either leaves or the coils from the snake’s body covered her genitalia.
+Either leaves or the coils from the snake’s body covering her genitalia.